 Each January, several hundred individuals count eagles along standard, non-overlapping survey routes.
-The purpose of the count is to monitor the status of bald eagle wintering populations in the contiguous United States by estimating national and regional count trends, both overall and by age class.
+The purpose of the count is to monitor the status of bald eagle wintering populations in

 The 2009 Midwinter Bald Eagle Survey will be held from Wednesday, Dec.
 31 to Wednesday, Jan.
 14 with target dates of Jan.
 9-10.